The validation subsystem¶

 This document explains the inner workings of the validation subsystem of the Tezos shell, that sits between the peer-to-peer layer and the economic protocol.
 This part is in charge of validating chains, blocks and operations that come from the network, and deciding whether they are worthy to propagate.
 It is composed of three main parts: the validator, the prevalidator, and the distributed DB.

-The validator is the component responsible for checking that blocks coming from the network or a baker are valid, w.r.t. the rules defined by the economic protocol, and for selecting the block that it considers to be the current head of the blockchain.
+The validator is the component responsible for checking that blocks coming from the network or a baker are valid, w.r.t. the rules defined by the economic protocol, and for selecting the block that it considers to be the current head of the blockchain, based on its fitness.

 The validator is written as a collection of workers: local event loops communicating with each other via message passing.
 Workers are spawned and killed dynamically, according to connected peers, incoming blocks to validate, and active (test)chains.